Wehali: Dutch East India Company

 The Portuguese grip over western Timor receded greatly after the 1749 Battle of Penfui, and the Dutch East India Company (Vereenigde Oost-Indische Compagnie or VOC), which had hitherto been confined to Kupang, expanded its sphere of power over large parts of the island.
 During the 1750s Wehali approached the VOC, and in 1756 the Liurai Jacinto Correia signed a contract with the Dutch diplomat Johannes Andreas Paravicini.
 According to this contract the Liurai was the overlord over a large number of Timorese kingdoms, including Dirma, Laclo, Luca, Viqueque, Corara and Banibani.
 The Dutch hoped that the contract would automatically include most of East Timor in their sphere of power, but the ritual rather than executive authority of Wehali was insufficient for this.
 In effect, Wehali vacillated between the Dutch and Portuguese sides for the next century.

 Partition and later colonial rule

-A colonial borderline on Timor was finally agreed on in 1859, which left Wehali on the Dutch side.
+A colonial borderline on Timor was finally agreed on in 1859, which left Wehali's ruling center on the Dutch side.
 A Dutch official was posted in Atapupu on the north coast of Belu in 1862, but the south coast was not surveyed by the colonial authorities before 1898.
 Brief military clashes took place in 1900 and 1906.
-The Dutch proceeded to restructure the administrative divisions of Belu in 1915-16, trying to use traditional rulers as zelfbestuurders (rajas under colonial surveillance).
-The Maromak Oan, Baria Nahak, died in 1925, and the Dutch unsuccessfully tried to use his nephew Seran Nahak as Raja of Belu in 1925-30.
+The Dutch proceeded to restructure the administrative divisions of Belu in 1915–1916, trying to use traditional rulers as zelfbestuurders (rajas under colonial surveillance).
+The Maromak Oan, Baria Nahak, died in 1925, and the Dutch unsuccessfully tried to use his nephew Seran Nahak as Raja of Belu in 1925–1930.
 After the achievement of independence for Indonesia in 1949, the traditional forms of governance were phased out, but the traditional elite groups still retain an amount of local importance.